 To encompass this blog post into a quote, I’ll go back to being young and senseless, and reiterate something I heard back in college by now retired creative guru, Alex Bogusky, which is “great advertising is research done right” (or something to that effect, it was a long time ago).
 This concept remains true to this day and should be a mantra for creative and account types alike.
 As long as you keep your ear to the ground, your consumer touchpoints will, at the very least, keep your fickle target demo engaged long enough for you to convince them that a deodorant will somehow prevent them from being awkward and creepy.

-Want to discuss how sensory engagement can help your next campaign or do you want to chat about aliens?
-Either way I’d love to hear from you!
-I can be reached at email@example.com or give me a call at 416-203-2375 x30
+Want to discuss how sensory engagement can help your next campaign?
+Either way we’d love to hear from you!
+Email firstname.lastname@example.org or call us at 416-203-2375